odkr/pandoc-zotxt.lua/README.md

     make
 ```

-Note, some tests report errors even if they succeed. *Not* every error message
+Note, some tests report errors even if they succeed.
+Not every error message
 indicates that **pandoc-zotxt.lua** failed a test.
 If it does fail a test,
 `make` will exit with a non-zero status.

 ### The real-world test suite

-By default, the test suite doesn't connect to a Zotero instance,
+By default, the test suite does not connect to a Zotero instance,
 but uses canned responses.
 You can force the test suite to connect
 to a local Zotero database by: